 Water Kefir is a fermented tonic made with a probiotic lactobacillus culture.
 We use organic herbs and local honey or maple syrup to make a fizzy and healthful beverage.

 Our kefirs are completely dairy-free.
 They are made using a dairy-free water kefir culture that consumes plant sugars rather than milk sugars to produce lactic acid bacteria.
 We use only local honey or maple syrup for the fermentation of these special tonics.

 Because of the natural fermentation process our tonics contain trace amounts of alcohol but not enough to make it an alcoholic beverage.
 In order for our beverages to be considered non-alcoholic we maintain the trace alcohol content to .5% or less.

 how much kombucha should i drink?

-We recommend that people to listen to their bodies and consume a wide variety of fermented foods such as sauerkraut, pickles, yogurt and more.
-We don’t think you can have too much kombucha, so long as you are drinking water too.
+We recommend that people listen to their bodies and consume a wide variety of fermented foods such as sauerkraut, pickles, yogurt, sourdough breads and more.
 All of our fermented drinks promote digestion due to probiotic bacteria found in it, the more you drink the more digestive it will be.
 From purely personal experience, so long as you maintain a healthy lifestyle of whole clean foods and water, you can’t overdo with kombucha - but that’s just our opinion.

 Choosing to use cans for packaging was a conscious decision for many reasons; the primary reason being that aluminum cans are easier on the environment and our bodies.
 Cans require less fuel and energy to produce, recycle and transport than glass bottles.
 They also weigh less once full, which means they are less of a strain to a small family-run business that self-distribute all of their products (that’s us).